-(1) 1If the candidate has passed the Master's examination, he or she receives a certificate.
+- (1) 1lf the candidate has passed the Master's examination, he or she receives a certificate.
 2The certificate details the overall grade and the Master's thesis topic.
-3The certificate is signed by the Dean of the Faculty and by the head of the board of examiners.
+3The certificate is signed by the Dean of the Faculty of Economics and Social Sciences and by the head of the board of examiners.
 4It bears the date of the day on which the last piece of assessment for the Master's examination was completed.
-5It is issued in German; an English translation will be issued upon application.

-(2) 1The University issues a diploma supplement (DS) in accordance with the Diploma Supplement Model of the European Union/ Council of Europe/ UNESCO; it describes the profile of the study program as well as a transcript of records, issued in German; an English translation will be issued upon application.
+5It is issued in German; an English translation will be issued upon application. - (2) 1The University issues a diploma supplement (DS) in accordance with the Diploma Supplement Model of the European Union/ Council of Europe/ UNESCO; it describes the profile of the degree program as well as a transcript of records.
+Each of these is issued in German; an English translation will be issued upon application.